Nitish-Goregaonkar/OIBSIP/README.md

-# 🔐 Security Analyst Internship Portfolio
+# 🔐 OIBSIP Security Analyst Internship Portfolio

 Welcome to my **Security Analyst Internship** GitHub repository.
 This repository contains the deliverables for the internship tasks, including scripts, configurations, reports, and demo videos.
 These tasks demonstrate a broad foundation in cybersecurity using **Kali Linux**.